Research and Engagement

 The Center for Family and Community Engagement supports safe, healthy and productive families and communities.
 The center provides training, program support and evaluation on family-centered meetings as it partners with organizations throughout the state, nation and world.

 Moise A. Khayrallah Center for Lebanese Diaspora Studies

 The Khayrallah Center is dedicated to research about the Lebanese diaspora in the United States and throughout the world, and to disseminating this knowledge to the scholarly community and general public.

-The Office of Research and Engagement includes experienced professionals who can offer financial and administrative guidance during proposal preparation, examine proposals before submission and ensure compliance with regulations set by funders, including the university and state and federal agencies.
+The Office of Research and Engagement has experienced professionals who can provide financial and administrative guidance during proposal preparation, examine proposals before submission and ensure compliance with regulations set by funders, including the university and state and federal agencies.